jcarpent/jcarpent.github.io/_pages/about.md

 # Biography

-I'm a researcher at the interface of Robotics, Perception, Learning and Control inside the [Willow research group](https://www.di.ens.fr/willow/).
-My research is devoted to the embedding of Optimal Control theory inside the formalism of Machine Learning, with dexterous manipulation and agile locomotion as the main target applications.
+I'm researcher and tead leader of the [Willow research group](https://www.di.ens.fr/willow/).
+My research activities revolves at the interface of Robotics, Perception, Machine Learning and Control.

 In September 2018, I joined the [Willow research group](https://www.di.ens.fr/willow/) as a postdoctoral fellow.
 Before that, I was a postdoctoral researcher inside the [Gepetto research group](http://projects.laas.fr/gepetto/index.php) at LAAS-CNRS in Toulouse, France.